WELCOME TO ST. JAMES!

 St. James delivers the meals to Church members and other shut-ins in the Leesburg area.

-Participate at our Services
+Participate at our

 If you have an interest in becoming a Lay Eucharistic Minister, Lector, Usher